greenfieldt/SpinnerTutorial/tutorial.md

 After all that work lets run the code and see our spinner.
-Drum roll please, click the green button and ... nothing happened????
+Drum roll please, dum de dum dum... click the green button and ... nothing happened????

 ### Let's take a quick sidetrack on what overlays really do and how to
 debug them ###

-If you followed these steps just like I put them in this probably happened to you to so how would we debug this.
-First we need to know what should happen.
-All overlays get created in a div element with  cdk-overlay-container class.
+Open your console in your web browser and go to the element inspector.
+Towards the bottom of your html look for a div element with the class cdk-overlay-container.

 You will find this right after your scripts in your element explorer.
 Here is what mine says: